-- 1. [REFEREE] Determining whether, based on the state of the game, an onside kick is likely.
+- [REFEREE] Determining whether, based on the state of the game, an onside kick is likely.
 (An onside kick is likely if the team kicking off is behind in the score late in the game.)
-If it is, discreetly instructing the crew to switch to onside-kick positions by pointing first to the official who needs to shift their position and then to the spot they should move to. - 2.
+If it is, instructing the crew to switch to onside-kick positions by [USING CREW RADIO] or discreetly pointing first to the official who needs to shift their position and then to the spot they should move to. - 2.
 [REFEREE] Counting Team B players and signalling the count [one of Sup3, Sup4 or Sup24] to colleagues.
 Noting count signals from colleagues.
 Recounting if your count differs from that of colleagues. - 3.
 [CENTRE JUDGE] Counting Team A players and signalling the count [one of Sup3, Sup4 or Sup24] to colleagues.
 Noting count signals from colleagues.
 Recounting if your count differs from that of colleagues. - 4.
 Reminding the players to count their number if the team you are responsible for counting does not have precisely 11 players on the field. - 5.
-Checking readiness for play: - (a) Checking side and end zone areas to ensure that all non-players are out of the restricted areas, that non-participants are off the field of play, and that all team personnel are within the team area. - (b) Ensuring that the chain crew (and the alternate down box and line-to-gain marker operators, where provided) have moved themselves and their equipment well out of the way and that the equipment has been placed on the ground outside the team areas and behind the limit lines.
-Checking that the ball persons are in position. - (c) [CENTRE JUDGE] Ensuring that all Team A players are within the nine-yard marks prior to the kick (Rule 6-1-2-c-5) and that nobody other than the kicker is more than five yards behind the ball. - (d) [REFEREE] Checking that the kicking team has at least 4 players on either side of the kicker. - (e) [REFEREE] [IN F4 FORMATION (CREW OF 4)] Monitoring the 25-second clock and penalising the kicking team if it runs out.
+Checking readiness for play: - (a) Checking side and end zone areas to ensure that all non-players are out of the restricted areas, that non-participants are off the field of play, and that all team personnel are within the team area. - (b) Ensuring that the chain crew (and the alternate down box and line-to-gain marker operators, where provided) have moved themselves and their equipment well out of the way and that the equipment has been placed on the ground outside the team areas and behind the limit lines at the receiving team's end of the field. § Checking that the ball persons are in position. - (c) [CENTRE JUDGE] Ensuring that all Team A players are within the nine-yard marks prior to the kick (Rule 6-1-2-c-5) and that nobody other than the kicker is more than five yards behind the ball. - (d) [REFEREE] Checking that the kicking team has at least 4 players on either side of the kicker. - (e) [REFEREE] [IN F4 FORMATION (CREW OF 4)] Monitoring the 25-second clock and penalising the kicking team if it runs out. - (f) [REFEREE] Checking that all officials are ready and facing the field of play. §